 The Immunization Project supports the the Texas Children’s Center for Vaccine Awareness and Research in providing immunization education with the book “Vaccine-Preventable Disease: The Forgotten Story Updated Edition,” which was published in 2010.
 The originial version “Vaccine-Preventable Disease: The Forgotten Story” was published in 2009.
 This book features 20 stories of real children and families whose lives were dramatically impacted by illnesses that could have been prevented by immunization.

 The center also developed a series of exam room posters based on selected stories from the book as an additional tool for pediatricians and family doctors to educate patients and families as well as a Spanish-language version, pertussis and meningitis one-page tearpads and a short documentary film titled Facing Meningitis, which demonstrates the devastating effects of meningococcal meningitis.
-If you are interested in learning more about this project please visit the Center for Vaccine Awareness and Research web page – www.vaccine.texaschildrens.org.
-If you are interested in purchasing educational materials, you can either call 832-824-2064 or go to www.vaccinebook.texaschildrens.org.
+If you are interested in learning more about this project or if you are interested in purchasing educational materials, please call 832-824-2064 or visit the Center for Vaccine Awareness and Research.

 The Immunization Project also provides immunization education through the Texas Children’s Hospital blog.
 Rachel Cunningham, MPH, is co-author of “Vaccine-Preventable Disease: The Forgotten Story Updated Edition" and is the Immunization Project’s Registry and Educational Specialist.
 You can read Rachel’s blogs at www.texaschildrensblog.org.

 Autodialer Reminder System

 The autodialer system proactively sends immunization reminders to parents whose children are 2, 4, 6, 12, 15 and 48 months old.
 The system is currently available to patients of Texas Children's Pediatric Associates.